ADC Analysis and Characterization

 Based on monoclonal antibody drugs, the conjugation of antibody and small molecule drugs can lead to changes in the physical and chemical properties, such as structure and charge changes.
 Moreover, different drug-to-antibody ratios (DAR), binding sites and occupancy levels can also bring about a high degree of heterogeneity between ADC drugs.
 As a result, a higher structurally complex ADC requires more complicated quality control.
 As a leading service supplier in ADC development, BOC Sciences retains professional technologies and equipment for ADC drugs quantitative analysis to support our customers better screen ADC drugs.

 In comparison with monoclonal antibodies, the production process of ADC is much more complicated.
 Therefore, to ensure the safety and efficiency of ADCs drugs, their quanlity control must be monitored exclusively.
-Before ADC filing, a comprehensive evaluation of ADC drug structure, drug to antibody ratio (DAR), efficacy, and safety is essential for later development.
+Before ADC filing, a comprehensive evaluation of the ADC drug structure, total antibodies, conjugated antibodies, free load and related metabolites is crucial for later development.
 Thus, BOC Sciences has compliance advanced chromatographies and mass spectrometry instruments operated by our professional bioinformatics analysis team to quickly and accurately provide you with a professional system of antibody-conjugated drug analysis and evaluation services.

 • MALDI-TOF mass spectrometry